dotnet/arcade/Documentation/StartHere.md

 Additionally, the WinForms team has documented their path to adopt Arcade from scratch, including moving their repositories public.
 Their guide can be found here: [Arcade - Starting from Scratch](https://microsoft.sharepoint.com/:w:/t/MerriesWinFormsandSetup/EdJpqtiLVdtFuS6p10E0o_IBVu2WsETAd4zBf6YdVKsLcQ?rtime=MyHzd7Rx1kg)

-## Where can I find general information on .NET Core 3 infrastructure?
+## Where can I find general information on .NET infrastructure?

 There is quite a bit of documentation living under the [Documentation](../Documentation/) folder in the dotnet/arcade repo.
 Here are